cursey/reframework-book/src/api_cs/general/README.md

 using REFrameworkNET;

 public class REFrameworkPlugin {
+    [Attributes.PluginEntryPoint]
-    public static void Main(API api) {
+    public static void Main() {
         // Your plugin code goes here
         api.LogInfo("Hello from C#!");
     }
 }
 ```

-The entry point for a C# plugin is the `Main` method, which takes an instance of the `API`class as a parameter.
+The entry point for a C# plugin is any method marked with the `PluginEntryPoint` attribute.

-This API object provides access to various functionality and data structures exposed by REFramework.

-However, at this time, all of the API methods are static, so we may change the `Main` method to just use an Attribute to mark the entry point.

 ## Plugin Manager